maarten-pennings/Cfg/README.md

 ## Examples
 There are [examples](examples)
 - The application [cfgtime](examples/cfgtime) has ssid, password, a webserver and a refresh time as configuration parameters.
-  On startup, it connects the the configured ssid/password.
+  On startup, it connects to WiFi using the configured ssid/password.
   Then, every refresh time, it gets the timestamp of the index page of the webserver, and prints that time on the console.
-- The application [cfgmsg](examples/cfgmsg) has ssid, password as configuration parameters.
+- The application [cfgmsg](examples/cfgmsg) has ssid and password as configuration parameters.
-  On startup, it connects the the configured ssid/password.
+  On startup, it connects to WiFi using the configured ssid/password.
   Then, it starts a webserver.
-Each request (URL) is printed on the console.
+Each request (URL) send to the server is printed on the console.

 (end of doc)